 - If you are completing a Certificate II course, the concession fee is $160

 - If you are completing a Certificate III course, the concession fee is $240

 - If you are completing a Certificate IV course, the concession fee is $240

-- If you are completing a Diploma or Advanced Diploma course, there are no concessions available, but you may be able to access VET FEE HELP.
-With VET FEE HELP you can study now and pay later.
+- If you are completing a Diploma or Advanced Diploma course, there are no concessions available, but you may be able to access a VET Student Loan.
+With VET Student Loans you can study now and pay later.